 In contrast, the term commodity is more broadly defined as any commodity that is actively traded.
 The term commodities includes physical commodities, derivatives written over a commodity, and evidence of an interest in a commodity.
 In addition, the IRS, in certain instances, has deferred to whether an item is defined as a commodity by the Commodities Futures Trading Commission.2

-There is currently no clear answer with respect to whether virtual currency is treated as a security or a commodity.
-Taxpayers should therefore carefully consider whether there are arguments that: 1) their virtual currency positions constitute securities; and 2) their actively traded virtual currency positions constitute commodities.
+There is currently no clear answer with respect to whether the virtual currency is treated as a security or a commodity.
+Taxpayers should therefore carefully consider whether there are arguments that: 1) their virtual currency positions constitute securities, and 2) their actively traded virtual currency positions constitute commodities.

 Trader vs. Investor

 In addition to establishing a position that a virtual currency is a security or commodity, a taxpayer must also qualify as a trader in order to make a mark-to-market election.
 Whether a taxpayer’s activities constitute “trading” as opposed to “investing” is determinative of whether they are eligible to make a mark-to-market election.
 An investor is generally defined as a taxpayer that seeks to profit from changes in the market price of their holdings, that is, those who attempt to buy low and sell high.
 Investors anticipate earning a profit from increases in the market value of their long positions and decreases in the market value of their short positions.
 A trader, in contrast, is generally defined as a taxpayer that seeks to earn a speculative return based on market fluctuations and short-term changes.
 While both investors and traders act on their own behalves, the key distinction is that a trader is engaged in a trade or business of buying and selling investments, while an investor is passively accumulating earnings by overseeing their investments and is not engaged in a trade or business.3

 Making the Election